 What about use of other painkillers?
 When taking aspirin, it is not advisable to take other anti-inflammatory painkillers such as ibuprofen.
 Ask your consultant of GP for advice and remind your consultant that you are taking other painkillers they may ask you to stop the aspirin or give different instructions for taking it.

-If you’d like more information you can download our leaflet about Aspirin.
+If you’d like more information you can download our leaflets about MPN medications.